All Concepts are $\mathbb{C}\mathbf{at}^\#$: Polynomials in a category

 \item as horizontal identities, typed polynomials of the form $C = C = C = C$; and \item composition of typed polynomials $P_\ast \to P$ and $Q_\ast \to Q$ given by the composite of the top row of morphisms of \eqref{eqn.typedcompose},

-where $\Pi_p(Q \times_D P_\ast)$ is defined by the universal property that morphisms into it from an object $A$ correspond to pairs $(f_1 \colon A \to P, f_2 \colon f_1^\ast P_\ast \to Q)$ with $f_2$ commuting with $f_1^\ast P_\ast \to P_\ast$ over $D$. \end{itemize} As we discuss in the proof of \cref{proofPolyE}, as we are constructing a fully faithful strong double functor out of $\ppoly_\E$ there is no need to define horizontal composition of squares.
-Vertical composition of squares is as given for morphisms of untyped polynomials in \cite[Definition 3.13]{shapiro2023structures}, though similarly by fully faithfulness of the double functor constructed out of $\ppoly_\E$ it is not strictly necessary to define this composition as it can be deduced from the vertical composition of squares in $\ccatsharp$. \end{definition}
+where $\Pi_p(Q \times_D P_\ast)$ is defined by the universal property that morphisms into it from an object $A$ correspond to pairs $(f_1 \colon A \to P, f_2 \colon f_1^\ast P_\ast \to Q)$ with $f_2$ commuting over $D$; in other words, the pullback square on the right in \eqref{eqn.typedcompose} is terminal among pullbacks of $p$ whose projection to $P_\ast$ factors through $Q \times_D P_\ast$. \end{itemize} As we discuss in the proof of \cref{polyEembed}, as we are constructing a locally fully faithful double functor out of $\ppoly_\E$ there is no need to define horizontal composition of squares as it can be deduced from horizontal composition in $\ccatsharp$.
+Vertical composition of squares is as given for morphisms of untyped polynomials in \cite[Definition 3.13]{shapiro2023structures}, though similarly this can be deduced from the vertical composition of squares in $\ccatsharp$. \end{definition}

-Before proving that this double category maps into $\ccatsharp$, we first describe how the identities and composition of bicomodules given in \cref{defcatsharp} behaves under the correspondence with prafunctors from \cref{defprafunctor}.
-For a $(c,d)$-bicomodule $p$ and a $(d,e)$-bicomodule $q$ of the forms

-the equalizer of $p \tri q \tto p \tri d \tri q$ has as positions the subset of functions $p[I] \to q(1)$ which are morphisms between the associated $d$-copresheaf structures; this is because the two maps to $p \tri d \tri q$ each append such a map with the data of either the restrictions of elements of $p[I]$ under maps in $d$ or those of elements in $q(1)$, which in the equalizer must agree.
-The directions for a position given by $f \colon p[I] \to q(1)$ is the coequalizer of the disjoint union

-under the maps respectively sending $i$ to its restrictions along maps in $d$ within the $d$-copresheaf $p[I]$ and mapping $q[f(i)]$ to the arities of the restriction of $f(i)$ along maps in $d$ according to the left $d$-module structure of $q$ on directions.
-These identifications turn the disjoint union $(p \tri q)[I,f]$ into the corresponding colimit

-indexed by the category of elements of $p[I]$ as a $d$-copresheaf.
-It is easily checked (as stated in \cite[Proposition 1.8]{shapiro2022thesis} and a consequence of the proofs of \cite[Propositions 3.11,3.12]{garner2018shapely}) that these positions and directions agree with those of the composite of the corresponding parametric right adjoint functors.